seqan/seqan/manual/source/Tutorial/Algorithms/GraphAlgorithms.rst

      Application

    Objective
-      Extend the program from the `Assignment 1`.
+      Extend the program from the :ref:`tutorial-datastructures-graphs-assignment-3` of the Graphs tutorial.
       Given the sequence ``s = "CTTCATGTGAAAGCAGACGTAAGTCA"``.

       #. calculate the Viterbi path of ``s`` and output the path as well as the probability of the path and